Bertini theorems revisited

 It follows from \propref{prop:Poonen} that $\mu_Z(\sP') > 0$.
+It suffices therefore to show that $\sP' \subseteq \sP$.
+For this, we first note that $f \in \sP'_1$ implies that $E \cap H_f$ is generically smooth.
+In particular, it is an $R_0$-scheme.
+Since $E$ is a sncd in the smooth scheme $U$, it is Cohen-Macaulay.
+It follows that $E \cap H_f$ is also Cohen-Macaulay.
+We conclude that $E \cap H_f$ is reduced.
+Other desired properties of $E \cap H_f$ for it to be sncd are immediate.

-It remains to show that $\sP' = \sP$.
-It is clear that $\sP \subset \sP'$.
-The inclusion $\sP' \subset \sP$ is an easy consequence of a descending induction on $|J|$ and the elementary fact that if a locally principal divisor $Y$ on a $k$-scheme $X$ is regular at a point, then $X$ is also regular at that point. \end{proof}
+We next show the smoothness of $U \cap H_f$ for $f \in \sP'_1$.
+This is clear away from $E$.
+At a point in $E \cap H_f$, the smoothness of $U \cap H_f$ is an easy consequence of a descending induction on $|J|$ and the elementary fact that if a locally principal divisor $Y$ on a Noetherian scheme $X$ is regular at a point, then $X$ is also regular at that point.